 2) Connect the SS with the DUT through the measurement antenna.

 The TRS value is calculated using the equation outlined in Clause 5.2 in [TBD].
+The reported TRS value shall be corrected by -0.5·output level step resolution of the final power step search and note the correction in the test report.

 This TRS test procedure is common to both SA and EN-DC measurements.
 The detailed UE configurations for TRS test in SA and EN-DC mode are specified in Clause A.2.